aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 Customers want a single and comprehensive view of the security posture of their cloud native workloads.
 Runtime security event monitoring is important to running secure, operationally excellent, and reliable workloads,especially in environments that run containers and container orchestration platforms.
-In this guidance, we show you how to useservices such as [AWS Security Hub](https://aws.amazon.com/security-hub/) and [Falco](https://falco.org/),a [Cloud Native Computing Foundation](https://www.cncf.io/) project, to build a continuous container runtime security monitoring solution.
+In this guidance, we show you how to useservices such as [AWS Security Hub](https://aws.amazon.com/security-hub/) and [Falco](https://falco.org/), a [Cloud Native Computing Foundation](https://www.cncf.io/) project, to build a continuous container runtime security monitoring solution.

 With this solution in place, you can collect runtime security findingsfrom multiple AWS regions running one or more containerized workloads on
 AWS container orchestration platforms, such as [Amazon ElasticKubernetes Service (Amazon EKS)](https://aws.amazon.com/eks/) .
 The solution collates container run-time security findings across thoseregions into a designated account where you can have a unified view ofSecurity posture across regions and container workloads.